bebora/LeafRoute/README.md

 - Add bootstrap sidebar to setup and start the simulation
 - Add documentation for RoutesDealer
 - Join some custom css files
+- Dynamically create sliders with any GeoJSON containing zones